cosmos/testnets/README.md

 ### Get coins

-Go to the faucet in [http://atomexplorer.com/](http://atomexplorer.com/) and claim some coins for your testnet by typing the address of your key, as printed out above.
+Go to the [Riot chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org) and ask for some coins for your testnet.
+Be sure to provide the address of your key, as printed out above.

 ## Send tokens